 You can also wash this razor under running water to save on cleaning fluid.
-This feature is a lot of help when you travel because you don’t need to bring the bulky base.
+This feature is a lot of help when you travel because you don’t need to bring a broad base.
 For regular home use, it adds a level of convenience because it saves you time.

 Great Tool for Frequent Flyers

-First it’s got a universal voltage power cord so you can just about use this in any continent you may have to bring a power adapter to fit in different plug configurations.
+First, it’s got a universal voltage power cord so you can just about use this in any country you may have to bring a power adapter to fit in different plug configurations.

 LED display helps keep track of battery life and if this razor needs cleaning.

-On a full charge (takes one hour to charge) this razor will last for around 45 minutes.
-That’s equivalent to around 15 shaves, if your average shaving time is 3 minutes.
+On a full charge (takes one hour to charge), this razor will last for around 45 minutes.
+That’s equivalent to about 15 shaves if your average shaving time is 3 minutes.